ziman/lightyear/README.md

 ```

 After reading the prefix `0x`, both parsers commit to reading a hexadecimal number
-or nothing at all -- Parsec does this automatically, Lightyear uses a commitTo combinator
+or nothing at all — Parsec does this automatically, Lightyear uses a commitTo combinator
 for this purpose.
 On the other hand, Parsec requires the `string "0x"` to be wrapped in `try` because
 if we are reading `0123`, we definitely don't want to commit to the left branch
 upon seeing the leading `0`.

 For convenience, `commitTo` is merged in monadic and applicative operators,
 yielding the operators `>!=`, `>!`, `<$!>`, `<$!`, and `$!>`.
-The `!` in the names is inspired by the notation of cuts in Prolog.
+The `!` in the names is inspired by the notation used for cuts in Prolog.

 A combinator that uses commitment might look like this (notice the leading
 `char '@'` that leads to commitment):